canonical/charmed-etcd-operator/docs/how-to/backup-and-restore/migrate-etcd.md

-# How To migrate an etcd cluster
+# How to migrate an etcd cluster
 This guide will show how to restore a backup that was made from a different etcd cluster (i.e. cluster migration via restore).

 You can migrate different types of etcd clusters to charmed etcd: